 UNS Gas has received regulatory decisions that allow for timely recovery of certain costs through recovery mechanisms.
+The difference between costs recovered through rates and actual costs is deferred.
+UNS Gas defers over-recovered costs as a regulatory liability to return to customers and defers under-recovered costs as a regulatory asset to recover from customers in the future.
 Cost recovery mechanisms that have a material impact on UNS Gas' operations or financial results are described below.